 No matter what cooking method or oven temperature you use, as long as the center of your meat never goes above the right temperature, you'll be guaranteed the right results.

-Here's what you should shoot for (these temperatures are a good 10 to 20°F lower than USDA guides, which tend to overshoot everything).
+Here's what you should shoot for.
+(These temperatures are a good 10 to 20°F lower than what's given in USDA guides, which tend to overshoot everything.)

-- 120°F (rare): Bright red and slippery on the interior.
+- 120°F/49°C (rare): Bright red and slippery on the interior.
 Abundant intramuscular fat has yet to soften and render.

-- 130°F (medium-rare): The meat has begun to turn pink, and is significantly firmer.
+- 130°F/54°C (medium-rare): The meat has begun to turn pink and is significantly firmer.
 Juicier, moister, and more tender, and beefier than either rare or medium meat.

-- 140°F (medium): Solid rosy pink, and quite firm to the touch.
+- 140°F/60°C (medium): Solid rosy pink and quite firm to the touch.
 Still moist, but verging on dry.
 Fat is fully rendered at this stage, delivering plenty of beefy flavor.

-- 150°F (medium-well): Pink, but verging on gray.
-Moisture level drops precipitously, Chewy, fibrous texture.
+- 150°F/66°C (medium-well): Pink, but verging on gray.
+Moisture level has dropped precipitously.
+Chewy, fibrous texture.
 Fat has fully rendered, and has begun to collect outside the steak, carrying away flavor with it.

-Q: What is this "carryover cooking" that I often hear about?[top]
+Q: What's this "carryover cooking" that I often hear about?[top]

-Carryover cooking is the phenomenon that occurs wen you remove a hot piece of meat from the oven.
-If you cooked it in a very hot (350°F+) oven the center of the meat may be at, say 110°F, while the outer layers could be as high as 170 or 180°F. As the meat rests, some of the heat energy from the outer layers is transferred to the center, causing it to continue to rise in temperature even after the beef is removed from the oven.
+Carryover cooking is the phenomenon that occurs when you remove a hot piece of meat from the oven.
+If you've cooked it in a very hot (350°F+) oven, the center of the meat may be at, say, 110°F (43°C), while the outer layers could be as hot as 170 or 180°F (77 to 82°C).
+As the meat rests, some of the heat energy from the outer layers is transferred to the center, causing the center to continue to rise in temperature even after the beef is removed from the oven.

-When roasting a large piece of beef from start to finish a hot (350°F+) oven it's important to remove it a good 15°F lower than you want to serve it at.
-Meats roasted at low temperatures (say, 250°F or lower) will experience very little carryover cooking, as they tend to cook more evenly from edge to center.
+When you're roasting a large piece of beef from start to finish in a hot (350°F+) oven, it's important to remove it when it's a good 15°F lower than the temperature you want to serve it at.
+Meats roasted at low temperatures (say, 250°F or lower) will experience very little carryover cooking, as they will tend to cook more evenly from edge to center.

-Finishing a roast by blasting it in a 500°F+ oven for a few minutes to crisp the exterior will not cause any carryover cooking.
+Finishing a roast by blasting it in a 500°F+ oven for a few minutes to crisp the exterior will not result in any carryover cooking.

 Q: What factors determine how the meat browns, and how can I maximize browning?[top]

-Browning occurs when proteins and sugars in the meat break down and interact with each other in a complex series of reactions known as the Maillard reaction (note: it is not caramelization.
+Browning occurs when proteins and sugars in the meat break down and interact with each other in a complex series of events known as the Maillard reaction.
+(Note: This is not caramelization.
 Meat does not caramelize.)
-To maximize this reaction, you need high temperatures and meat free from moisture.
+To maximize this reaction, you need high temperatures and meat that's free of moisture.
 This starts with salting and letting the meat rest uncovered in the refrigerator for a few nights.
 The exterior surface will dry out, giving you a better starting point for browning.

 Q: I've heard that searing meat at a high temperature right at the start of cooking will "lock in juices," resulting in a moister finished product.
 Is this true?[top]

 Nothing could be further from the truth.
-In my thorough exploration of this very question, I found that meat seared before roasting loses a good 1.68% more juices than meat seared after roasting.
+In my thorough exploration of this very question, I found that meat seared before roasting loses a good 1.68% more juice than meat seared after roasting.

 As is often the case, traditional knowledge doesn't stand up to scrutiny.